abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_5_Variables_Dtypes/Section_5.md

     - The amount of storage that is allocated to store a particular type of data.

-    - Depends on the computer is beeing run.
+    - Depends on the computer is being run.

     - An int might take up 32 bits on one computer, or perhaps it might be store in 64.